gpane/cp-workbench/README.md

 This relies on the Competitive Companion chrome extension and [this app](https://github.com/gpane/cp-parser) to produce sample input and expected output files under `samples/`.

-When the files are created, run `.a/test-samples.sh solution.cpp` to run the solution file against the samples.
+When the files are created, run `./test-samples.sh <solution-file>` to run the solution file against the samples.

 ### Brute force testing